davidcurrie/devoxx-uk-2019/README.md

 1. In `service.yaml`, change `runLatest` to `release` and `v2` to `v3`.
 Add a `revisions` stanza under `release` which lists the latest revision noted in the previous step.
 1. `curl helloworld-go.default.knative.currie.cloud` should still return `v2: Hello World!`.
 1. Execute `kubectl get revision` and note the name of the revision for the third generation.
 1. Add the new revision into `service.yaml` under the existing one.
-Then add a `rolloutPercentage: 0` under the `revisions` element.
+Then add a `rolloutPercent: 0` as a sibling of the `revisions` element.
 Apply the updated YAML.
 1.`curl helloworld-go.default.knative.currie.cloud` is still returning `v2: Hello World!`.
 1. Although no default traffic is being routed to the new service revision, it is now tagged `candidate` and is available via `curl candidate.helloworld-go.default.knative.currie.cloud`.
 1. Increase the rollout percentage to `50` and re-apply.
-1. Run `curl candidate.helloworld-go.default.knative.currie.cloud` repeatedly and note that the workload is now balanced across the two revisions.
+1. Run `curl helloworld-go.default.knative.currie.cloud` repeatedly and note that the workload is now balanced across the two revisions.
-1. Remove the `rolloutPercentage` and the old revision and re-apply.
+1. Remove the `rolloutPercent` and the old revision and re-apply.
-1. Run `curl candidate.helloworld-go.default.knative.currie.cloud` repeatedly and you should now only see the latest version.
+1. Run `curl helloworld-go.default.knative.currie.cloud` repeatedly and you should now only see the latest version.

 ### Cleanup